 question also arises as to whether Peppe’s collection of jewellery from

-Piprahwa was legally retained by him thereafter.
+Piprahwa was legitimately retained by him thereafter.
 V. A. Smith assured the

 Government of India that ‘Mr Peppe has generously placed all the items

 discovered at the disposal of Government, subject to the retention by him, on

 behalf of the proprietors of the estate, of a reasonable number of duplicates

 of the smaller objects’ (Smith also referring to ‘a few duplicates’ in his JRAS

 article, ‘The Piprahwa Stupa’).
 22. Since Peppe, however, kept back not merely ‘a

 few duplicates’ of the jewellery, but around one-third of the actual